ShobiStassen/VIA/README.md

 ## Tutorials for Cartographic TI and Visualization using Via 2.0
 Tutorials and **[videos](https://pyvia.readthedocs.io/en/latest/Tutorial%20Video.html)**  available on **[readthedocs](https://pyvia.readthedocs.io/en/latest/)** with step-by-step code for real and simulated datasets.
 Tutorials explain how to generate cartographic visualizations for TI, tune parameters, obtain various outputs and also understand the importance of *memory*.
+Datasets (anndata h5ad) links are provided below.

 #### :eight_spoked_asterisk:Cartography of Zebrafish gastrulation
 <p align="center">